erhantezer/javascript-basic/README.md

 Try to understand the above comparisons with some logic.
 Remembering without any logic might be difficult.
 JavaScript is somehow a wired kind of programming language.
 JavaScript code run and give you a result but unless you are good at it may not be the desired result.

-As rule of thumb, if a value is not true with == it will not be equal with ===.
-Using === is safer than using ==.
-The following [link](https://dorey.github.io/JavaScript-Equality-Table/) has an exhaustive list of comparison of data types.

 ### Logical Operators